techiediaries/techiediaries/_posts/2019/Angular/2019-01-20-angular-http-client.md

 [Wikipedia](https://en.wikipedia.org/wiki/Representational_state_transfer) defines REST as:

->**Representational State Transfer** (**REST**) is a [software architectural](https://en.wikipedia.org/wiki/Software_architecture "Software architecture") style that defines a set of constraints to be used for creating [web services](https://en.wikipedia.org/wiki/Web_service "Web service").
-Web services that conform to the REST architectural style, termed _RESTful_ web services, provide interoperability between computer systems on the [Internet](https://en.wikipedia.org/wiki/Internet "Internet").
-RESTful web services allow the requesting systems to access and manipulate textual representations of [web resources](https://en.wikipedia.org/wiki/Web_resource "Web resource") by using a uniform and predefined set of [stateless](https://en.wikipedia.org/wiki/Stateless_protocol "Stateless protocol") operations.
-Other kinds of web services, such as [SOAP](https://en.wikipedia.org/wiki/SOAP "SOAP") web services, expose their own arbitrary sets of operations
+>**Representational State Transfer** (**REST**) is a software architectural style that defines a set of constraints to be used for creating web services.
+Web services that conform to the REST architectural style, termed _RESTful_ web services, provide interoperability between computer systems on the Internet.
+RESTful web services allow the requesting systems to access and manipulate textual representations of web resourcesby using a uniform and predefined set of stateless operations.
+Other kinds of web services, such as SOAP web services, expose their own arbitrary sets of operations

 In more simple words: REST is a set of HTTP endpoints that provide a CRUD (Create, Read, Update, and Delete) interface on some server resources.